 Ptr.TennisGate is the perfect companion for any coach.
 Whether you work with beginners or advanced players, children, juniors or adults, you will always find useful tips, drill and advice to help you make your lessons more dynamic, variable and effective.

 The TennisGate experts have worked with thousands of players from beginners to professionals in clubs, schools, universities, academies and the pro tour and are honored to partner with the PTR to share their expertise with its members.

 As a PTR member in good standing you get free access to the site.
-All you have to do is register with your PTR Member ID by clicking "Register" on the menu on the top right corner.
+You can request access to this page from the PTR.

 The site is divided into several sections to help you find exactly the information you need.
 Below you will find a listing of all sections and a description of what you will find in each of them.
 To further facilitate your search, each section is searchable by key words.